decifur/sushi_crave/README.md

 We welcome contributions from the community to improve this project.
 If you have ideas for new features, improvements, or any bug fixes, please open an issue or submit a pull request.

 Enjoy exploring the world of Japanese cuisine with our **Sushi Crave** website!
 If you have any questions or feedback, please don't hesitate to reach out.
-We hope you find this project inspiring and informative.
+I hope you find this project inspiring and informative.